-Resting places are defined here as the areas essential to sustain bats when they are not active.
+Resting places are defined here as the areas essential to sustain an animal or group of animals when they are not active.
+For species that have a sessile stage, a resting place is defined as the site of attachment.
+Resting places will include structures created by animals to function as resting places, such as roosts, burrows or hides.
 Resting places that are used regularly, either within or between years, must be protected even when not occupied.
-Resting places essential for survival include structures and habitat features required for:

 - Thermoregulatory behaviour

-Resting, sleeping or recuperation
+- 2. Resting, sleeping or recuperation

-Hiding, protection or refuge
+- 3. Hiding, protection or refuge

 - 4. Hibernation